strong-code/pirata/README.md

 #Pirata
 [![Gem Version](https://badge.fury.io/rb/pirata.svg)](http://badge.fury.io/rb/pirata) [![Pirata API Documentation](https://www.omniref.com/ruby/gems/pirata.png)](https://www.omniref.com/ruby/gems/pirata)

+**Note: I'm available for consulting and contract software development work.
+If you're looking to build a website, API, automation or scraping services then get in touch: [colin@strongco.de](mailto:colin@strongco.de)**

 Pirata is a Ruby gem that exposes a useful and easy to use API for the popular torrent tracker [ThePirateBay](http://thepiratebay.se).
 It aims to give developers a simple way to incorporate the torrent and website data into their applications.